cubiclesoft/cloud-storage-server-ext-feeds/README.md

 * Cross-platform support for all major platforms, including Windows.
 * Send insert, update, and delete notifications just like a real database.
-* Timestamp notifications to put them into the future, now, or in the past.
+* Timestamp each notification to schedule it for the future, now, or in the past.
 * An optional future pre-loader can make sure future data is delivered in a system resource-conscious fashion.
 * RESTful notification and live WebSocket monitoring support.
 * Also has a liberal open source license.
 MIT or LGPL, your choice.